mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Lightweight reduces weight by 40% but either impose the Hazardous (-3) Trait or increases cost by 200%.

-Low Quality: Low Quality weapons are cheap, but not usu- ally all that badly made.
+Low Quality: Low Quality weapons are cheap, but not usu-ally all that badly made.
 Finishing may have some issues such as burrs on metal or grips that do not quite fit as they should but a Low Quality weapon will still shoot straight and function reliably under most conditions.
 It may be frustrating and annoying to maintain however.
-Low Qual- ity reduces cost and imposes negative Traits, and can be imposed by poor materials or other conditions beyond the maker's control rather than being a choice to make the weapon cheaper.
+Low Qual-ity reduces cost and imposes negative Traits, and can be imposed by poor materials or other conditions beyond the maker's control rather than being a choice to make the weapon cheaper.